-How Does an IP PBX System Work?Posted on: 2016-02-15 | Categories: VoIP VoIP Providers VoIP Services
+What is a PBX system and how does it work?Posted on: 2016-02-15 | Categories: VoIP VoIP Providers VoIP Services

-If an enterprise can afford the investment, on premise systems are generally a better solution as they reduce the cost per call.
-Over the long-term, it is also cheaper than continually paying external vendors for access to their services.
+If an enterprise can afford the investment, on-premise PBX systems are generally a better solution as they reduce the cost per call.
+Over the long-term, it is also be cheaper than continually paying external vendors for access to their services.
 It is an especially good choice if the organization handles large call volumes on a regular basis.

-To the end-user, an IP PBX system does not appear any different from a more traditional PBX box.
+To the end-user, a VoIP PBX system does not appear any different from a traditional PBX system.
 With both these systems, an employee can simply pick up the phone to make or receive calls.
 But what goes on behind the scenes to enable the call management functions is completely different.
-IP PBX boxes are based on modern, digital standards and are more similar to the way the Internet functions.
-They are better aligned with the way businesses function and employees work in today’s economic environment.
+IP PBX servers are based on modern, digital standards and more aligned to the way the internet functions.
+They are more compatible with the way businesses function and employees work in today’s economic environment.

 What is VoIP and what can it do for your business?
 If you’re looking for a hosted PBX system, VoIPstudio has the answers and can provide the solution for your company’s needs.
 We have a wide range of services that suit organizations of all sizes and in all business segments.
 VoIPstudio is the best at managing VoIP communications so companies can go about business in the most efficient way possible.